perribus/ctf_writeups/dawgctf2020/tiktok/README.md

 ![normal_song_struct](../../images/normal_song_struct.png)

 This has been given 19 as its file descriptor at 0x404548.
+The lyrics pointer at the bottom is null because the song hasn't been played yet.
 Now let's look at our 44th song:

 ![song_struct_44](../../images/song_struct_44.png)